General U(N) gauge transformations in the realm of covariant Hamiltonian field theory: Examples of canonical transformations in covariant Hamiltonian field theory

 The derivatives of $\HC_{\text{dyn}}$ and $\HC_{\text{dyn}}^{\prime}$ obviously transform like the canonical momenta, as stated in Eq.~(\ref{general-pointtra-gf-deri}).
 Consequently, these expressions must be identified with $p_{KJ\nu\mu}$ and $P_{KJ\nu\mu}$, respectively

 This means, in turn, that $\HC_{\text{dyn}}^{\prime}$ and thus $\HC_{\text{dyn}}$ are given by

 We conclude that Eq.~(\ref{ptimesp-trans}) is the only choice for the free dynamics term of the gauge fields in order for the entire gauge transformation formalism to be consistent.
-Thus, the amended {\em physical\/} Hamiltonian $\HC_{3}$ that is {\em form-invariant\/} under a local U$(N)$ symmetry transformation~(\ref{general-pointtra}) of the fields $\bphi,\overline{\bphi}$ is
+Thus, the amended Hamiltonian $\HC_{3}$ given by